 logo

-If you have diabetes, you should be cautious when consuming 'mango juice' made from fresh fruit.
-Recently, an analysis of the glycemic index (GI) and glycemic load (GL) of fresh fruit juices made from mango, apple, papaya, and orange revealed that mango juice has the highest values in both indices.
+If you have diabetes, you should be cautious when consuming fresh fruit juice, especially mango juice.
+A recent analysis of the glycemic index (GI) and glycemic load (GL) of mango, apple, papaya, and orange juices revealed that mango juice had the highest GI and GL scores.

-The team of Professor Yapo Haipolyte Kouadio from the Department of Food Science at Alassane Ouattara University in Ivory Coast conducted a study to identify more suitable fresh fruit juice options for diabetic patients.
+A research team led by Professor Yapo Hypolite Kouadio of the Department of Food Science at the University of Alassane Ouattara in Cordi-Ivoire conducted a study to identify fresh fruit juice options that are more suitable for diabetic patients.

-The glycemic index is a measure of how quickly blood sugar levels rise after eating a food.
-It is calculated by setting the blood sugar increase speed after consuming 50g of simple glucose as 100, and then expressing the relative speed when consuming 50g of carbohydrates from a specific food.
-The glycemic load is a value that considers the amount of food consumed, calculated by multiplying the glycemic index by the amount of carbohydrate intake and then dividing by 100.
+The glycemic index (GI) is a numerical measure of how quickly a food raises blood sugar levels after eating.
+The rate of blood sugar rise after consuming 50g of simple glucose is set at 100, and it represents the relative rate of rise compared to consuming 50g of carbohydrates from a specific food.
+The glycemic load (GL) takes into account the amount of food consumed, and is calculated by multiplying the GI by the amount of carbohydrate consumed and dividing by 100.

-The research team conducted an experiment on 16 participants who had normal fasting blood glucose levels and were not obese.
-They consumed mango, apple, papaya, orange juice, and a control solution (250 mL of water mixed with 50g of glucose), and their blood glucose levels were measured.
-All fresh fruit juices were adjusted to contain 50g of carbohydrates.
-The participants fasted for 12 hours before measuring their fasting blood glucose levels, and blood samples were collected at 15, 30, 45, 60, 90, and 120 minutes after consuming each of the test foods.
+The research team measured the blood sugar levels of 16 non-obese participants who had normal fasting blood sugar levels and consumed mango, apple, papaya, and orange juices, as well as a control group (a solution of 250 mL of water and 50 g of glucose).
+All fresh fruit juices were adjusted to contain 50 g of carbohydrates.
+After fasting for 12 hours, the participants measured their fasting blood sugar levels, and blood samples were collected 15, 30, 45, 60, 90, and 120 minutes after consuming each reference food.

-Professor Ko Audio stated, "The glycemic index of fresh fruit juice is relatively low, so it can be consumed by diabetics," but also added, "Among them, mango juice has a relatively high glycemic index and blood sugar levels, so it is recommended to drink it only occasionally."
+Professor Couadio said, "The glycemic index of fresh fruit juice is low, so diabetics can consume it," but added, "Mango juice, among them, has relatively high blood sugar and glycemic index, so I recommend drinking it only occasionally."

-Meanwhile, the results of this study were recently published in the International Journal of Nutritional Food Science, the 'NFS Journal'.
+Meanwhile, the results of this study were recently published in the International Journal of Nutrition and Food Science, 'NFS Journal'.

 =================